zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story-lite/analyzing-movie-sales-data/analyzing-movie-sales-data.md

 > **Note:** The TIME dimension table has a typical calendar hierarchy where days aggregate to weeks, months, quarters and years.

 Querying a data warehouse can involve working with a lot of repetitive SQL.
 This is where 'views' can be very helpful and very powerful.
 The code below is used to simplify the queries used throughout this workshop.
-The main focus here is to introduce the concept of joining tables together to returned a combined resultset.
+The main focus here is to introduce the concept of joining tables together to returned a combined result set.

 The code below uses a technique called **INNER JOIN** to join the dimension tables to the fact table.